Primary Navigation Mobile

 What models and trims are available?

-There aren’t many trim levels.
-But there will be a lot of options and accessories, and Ineos is working with aftermarket specialists to ensure they can offer good-quality bolt-ons.
-The first Grenadier will be the wagon, followed by a shorter-wheelbase version and a double-cab pick-up with an extended wheelbase.
+There aren’t conventional trim levels, as such, but Grenadier always seems to be offering new special editions.
+There are also lots of options and accessories, and Ineos is working with aftermarket specialists to ensure they can offer good-quality bolt-ons.

 What else should I know?

-There isn’t a traditional dealer network as such, but there is a lot of online-first thinking as you can do pretty much everything at home on the configurator.
+There isn’t a traditional dealer network as such, but there is a lot of online-first thinking, as you can do pretty much everything at home on the Grenadier configurator.
 This does mean that the price is fixed and you can’t go in and expect a discount off the asking price.

 Read on for our verdict on the Ineos Grenadier – should you choose this upstart over its more established rivals?